FailAcademy/learning/adp-vancouver/_slides/week-01/04-react-router.md

 # Hash vs. Browser

-**Browser history** is the recommended method in the React Router docs.
-It uses the **[Browser History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API)** and will eliminate the hashes from your URLs:
+The `BrowserRouter` (used in our demo) uses the **[Browser History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API)** and will eliminate the hashes from your URLs:

 - **Home:** http://localhost:3000/
 - **Contact:** http://localhost:3000/contact

-But there's a catch!
-We need a server to use this...one that will always return `index.html` at any route.
+**But there's a catch!** We need a server to use this...one that will always return `index.html` at any route.
 (Using the Browser History API also enables us to use server-side rendering.)

-Luckily, there's a server already configured in RED React Seed.
+Luckily, there's a server already configured in RED React Seed, and Create React App.

 ---

-# An Example
+# Browser History Demo

 Try visiting this article about the Browser History API: